Maxim restaurant suicide bombing: The attack

-On October 4, 2003, the 28-year-old Palestinian suicide bomber Hanadi Jaradat detonated the explosive belt she was wearing inside the Arab-Jewish Maxim restaurant in Haifa.
+On October 4, 2003, at 14:10 pm, the 28-year-old Palestinian suicide bomber Hanadi Jaradat detonated the explosive belt she was wearing inside the Arab-Jewish Maxim restaurant in Haifa.
 21 Israelis (18 Jews and 3 Arabs) were killed, and 60 others were wounded.

 The bomb included metal fragments packed around the explosive core, that sprayed around the restaurant, maximizing lethal effect.
 According to Haifa police sources, the aftermath was gruesome, with some of the dead still sitting upright at their tables, while others, including children and babies, were slammed against the walls.
 Due to the force of the explosion, all that remained of Jaradat was her head.

 Among the victims were two families and four children, including a two-month-old baby.
 Three Maccabi Haifa officials were lightly injured in the bombing.